namphh28/DEGRE/README.md

 # DEGRE: Dynamic Gating Ensembles for Trust-Aware Rejection in Medical Image Diagnostics

-DEGRE (Dynamic Gating Ensembles for REjection) is a novel meta-learning framework for selective prediction in medical image diagnostics.
-It enables deep learning models to reliably abstain from predictions on uncertain inputs, deferring them to human experts in an AI-in-the-Loop (AI²L) workflow.
-By leveraging a Dynamic Gating Network (DGN) trained on ensemble behavior, DEGRE achieves state-of-the-art performance in risk-coverage trade-offs, exceptional calibration, and robust uncertainty estimation across ten medical imaging datasets (CT, MRI, X-ray).

 ## Abstract
-DEGRE addresses the critical need for trustworthy AI in high-risk medical domains by introducing a dynamic, learned rejection policy.
-Unlike static thresholding methods, DEGRE trains a lightweight gating network to analyze an ensemble's consensus confidence and internal disagreement, effectively distinguishing correct from incorrect predictions.
-Evaluated on diverse medical imaging benchmarks, DEGRE reduces the Area Under the Risk-Coverage Curve (AURC) by 68.2% on average compared to baselines, achieves near-perfect calibration (ECE ≈ 0.0022), and supports practical AI²L systems for safe AI deployment in clinical workflows.
+For artificial intelligence to be safely deployed in high-risk domains, it must reliably know its limits.
+The paradigm of selective prediction, or learning with a reject option, addresses this by enabling a model to abstain from prediction on inputs it deems unreliable, deferring them to a human expert.
+While deep ensembles have emerged as a leading approach for uncertainty estimation, their potential is often squandered by rejection methods that rely on static thresholds applied to the mean prediction.
+This paper introduces a fundamental paradigm shift: we propose to learn a dynamic rejection policy directly from the rich behavioral signals of the ensemble itself.
+Our framework, DEGRE (Dynamic Ensembles Gating for REjection), is a novel meta-learning approach that trains a lightweight gating network on the ensemble's consensus confidence and its internal disagreement (variance)—to explicitly discriminate between correct and incorrect predictions.
+Our rigorous evaluation across ten medical imaging (MRI, X-ray, CT) benchmarks is unequivocal: DEGRE establishes a new state-of-the-art, achieving an average risk-coverage (AURC) reduction of 68.2% over the strongest baselines.
+Crucially, it also produces exceptionally trustworthy predictions, achieving near-perfect calibration (ECE ≈ 0.0022) where other methods fail.
+Additional contribution towards practical adoption, we show how this adaptive rejection mechanism provides the necessary foundation for robust AI-in-the-loop (AI²L) systems, enabling the safe and responsible deployment of AI in critical clinical workflows.

 ## Features
+- **State-of-the-Art Performance**: Reduces AURC by over 68% across CT, MRI, and X-ray datasets [1].
 - **Dynamic Rejection Policy**: A meta-learned gating network replaces static thresholds, improving reliability.
-- **State-of-the-Art Performance**: Reduces AURC by over 68% across CT, MRI, and X-ray datasets.
 - **Superior Calibration**: Achieves near-perfect ECE (0.0022 on Cleaned MRI), ensuring trustworthy predictions.
 - **AI-in-the-Loop (AI²L)**: Designed to route ambiguous cases to human experts, optimizing clinical decision-making.
 - **Multi-Objective Optimization**: Allows clinicians to balance accuracy, rejection rate, and calibration based on clinical needs.